 RHU provides a supportive environment that encourages and enables students to actively participate in extracurricular activities.
-The Office of the Dean of Student Affairs works closely with students clubs, societies and councils to enrich students' life outside the classroom.
+The Student Affairs Office works closely with students clubs, societies and councils to enrich students' life outside the classroom.
 By organizing a wide spectrum of athletic, cultural, social, artistic and theatrical activities and events that are physically, psychologically and socially constructive students are able to advance a cause, and practice a hobby they are passionate about.
 In so doing students have the opportunity to connect with like-minded peers, build friendships, and develop leadership skills.